CartoDB/cartodb/src/api/v4/README.md

     - `Formula`: Constructor to build a Formula dataview
     - `Category`: Constructor to build a Category dataview
     - `Histogram`: Constructor to build a Histogram dataview
+    - `Time Series`: Constructor to build a Time Series dataview
 - `carto.filter` : Namespace for the filters
     - `BoundingBox`: Constructor to build a BoundingBox filter
+    - `BoundingBoxLeaflet`: Constructor to build a BoundingBoxLeaflet filter

 - `carto.events` : Enum with the events available in the client.
 - `carto.operation` : Enum with the operations available.